 All functionality of your site or application should be operable through a keyboard interface without requiring specific timings for individual keystrokes.
 Providing keyboard input mechanisms helps users with visual impairments or mobility issues to use your site without having to point-and-click on objects they cannot see.
 The keyboard interface can be combined with mouse input or other input methods, to support all users.

-SAP Concur aims to help users avoid and correct mistakes by:
+Help users avoid and correct mistakes by:

 For further information on accessibility for you and your team, we recommend: